Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Introduction

-In summary, our contributions in this paper are (1) We uncover a new insight into the sample generation capabilities of self-instruct, showing that ICL cannot generate instructions with high complexity.
-In constract, we reveal that FT models generate highly distinctive and task-aligned instructions for complex tasks.
-(2) We introduce Ada-Instruct, a few-shot instruction generation methodology, which uniquely leverages fine-tuning in lieu of the predominantly used Self-Instruct.
-This approach not only ensures the generation of large volumes of high-quality instructions, mitigating the challenges posed by data sparsity and instruction diversity, but also offers a cost-effective alternative to methods reliant on closed-source LLMs.
-(3) We verify the effectiveness and efficiency of Ada-Instruct through empirical validations, showcasing its capability to produce diverse samples spanning various regions of the target distribution.
+In summary, our contributions include (1) We uncover a new insight into the sample generation capabilities of self-instruct, showing that it cannot generate complex instructions.
+(2) We introduce Ada-Instruct, a few-shot instruction generation methodology with fine-tuning.
+(3) We verify the effectiveness of Ada-Instruct through empirical validations, showcasing its superiority in generating complex instructions that are not only longer, but also aligned with the target distributions.